meowkaiser/Pneumonia-Image-Recognition/README.md

 # Pneumonia-Image-Recognition
 ## Introduction
 We are a group of data scientists attempting to predict pneumonia based on xray scans.
+We hope that the charity Stop Pneumonia will adopt our model and deploy it to reduce misdiagnosis of pnemonia.
+This will in turn improve treatment and therein health outcomes.

 ## Buisness Understanding
 Pneumonia is an infection of one or both of the lungs caused by bacteria, viruses, or fungi.
 It is a serious infection in which the air sacs fill with pus and other liquid.
 Lobar pneumonia affects one or more sections (lobes) of the lungs.